Most antivirus programs identify VSM.exe as malware.

 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

-Description: The file vsm.exe is located in a subfolder of "C:\Program Files".
+Description: VSM.exe is not essential for the Windows OS and causes relatively few problems.
+The file VSM.exe is located in a subfolder of "C:\Program Files".

 There is no file information.
-The program has no visible window.
-The file is not a Windows system file.
-The process starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders).
-It can change the behavior of other programs or manipulate other programs. vsm.exe is able to record inputs.
-Therefore the technical security rating is 86% dangerous, however also read the users reviews.
+VSM.exe is not a Windows core file.
+VSM.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 40% dangerous, however you should also read the user reviews.

-Important: Some malware camouflages itself as vsm.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
-Therefore, you should check the vsm.exe process on your PC to see if it is a threat.
+Important: You should check the VSM.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.